-- Ensure that children leave for school on time every day. - Report all absences to the college every day that a child is absent. - Provide specific reasons for absence from college.
-All unexplained absence will be marked as unauthorised if we receive no explanation after one week. - Ensure that children sign in at reception if late, after 08.40am, or if returning during the college day. - Collect and sign out children who need to leave during any part of the college day other than 3.00pm. - Make every effort not to take children out of school in term time and complete a leave of absence request form for all absences under special circumstances, except for medical or dental appointments. - Notify the college in advance of any medical or dental appointments and provide proof if requested. - Notify the college as soon as problems arise with a child's attendance.
+- Ensure that children leave for school on time every day. - Report all absences to the College every day that a child is absent. - Provide specific reasons for absence from College.
+All unexplained absence will be marked as unauthorised if we receive no explanation after one week. - Ensure that children sign in at reception if late, after 08.40am, or if returning during the college day. - Collect and sign out children who need to leave during any part of the College day other than 3.00pm, giving prior notice to the College.

+- Make every effort not to take children out of school in term time and complete a leave of absence request form for all absences under special circumstances, except for medical or dental appointments. - Notify the College in advance of any medical or dental appointments and provide proof if requested and share medical evidence if an absence will be prolonged. - Notify the College as soon as problems arise with a child's attendance.